Falkland Islands Development Corporation

-The Falkland Islands Development Corporation (FIDC) is a quasi-autonomous, government-established, largely self-funding body responsible for encouraging the economic development of the Falkland Islands.
-It was set up in 1984 and is mainly funded from its own reserves and income streams.
-Initiatives it has fostered include air transport, connection to the global containerised shipping network, supporting agricultural diversification, establishing a meat export industry and promoting tourism.
-It also offers advice, loans and grants to further local business development.
+The Falkland Islands Development Corporation (FIDC) is a now defunct quasi-autonomous, government-established, largely self-funding body that was responsible for encouraging the economic development of the Falkland Islands.
+It was set up in 1984 and was mainly funded from its own reserves and income streams.
+Initiatives it had fostered include air transport, connection to the global containerised shipping network, supporting agricultural diversification, establishing a meat export industry and promoting tourism.
+It also provided advice, loans and grants to further local business development.